 When I was young, I didn't have cable so I only watched a handful of shows.
 I would watch reruns of Family Matters, The Full House, and The Fresh Prince of Bel-Air on a daily basis and never get sick of it.
-There is one episode of Fresh Prince of Bel-Air where Geoffrey, the butler, is drinking eggnog the entire show.
-He drinks glass after glass as his life depended on it, while thoroughly enjoying every gulp (mostly because of the alcohol, I’m sure).
+There is one episode of The Fresh Prince of Bel-Air in which Geoffrey, the butler, drinks eggnog for the entire show.
+He drinks glass after glass as if his life depended on it, while thoroughly enjoying every gulp (mostly because of the alcohol, I'm sure).
 As silly as it sounds, that one episode spurred my curiosity about this holiday drink.
 Many people told me that eggnog is not as tasty as it appears, so until I finally try a glass, I will stick to eggnog inspired desserts.
 If the beverage tastes anything like this eggnog coffee cake, sign me up for a glass!

 **Helpful tips and common mistakes

 The beauty of coffeecakes is that there are so many variations yet they are all easy to prepare.
-This eggnog variation is also a cinch to put together even with a special crumble.
+This eggnog variation is also a cinch to put together even with the special crumble.

-It may seem like a lot of nutmeg for one cake but it is this specific spice that really makes the eggnog coffee cake taste like eggnog.
-I appreciated the bits of pecans throughout the moist and light cake and the surprise center of the crumble.
-The cake itself was the perfect amount of sweetness.
-Unlike other coffeecakes that are loaded on sugar, this one is more refined.
-Now time for that eggnog!
+Serve the eggnog coffee cake warm or at room temperature.
+I loved the bits of pecans throughout the moist and light cake and the surprise center of the crumble.
+The cake itself was the perfect amount of sweetness, unlike other coffeecakes that are loaded on sugar.
+Now I think it’s time for that eggnog!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.